bretgithub/works/README.md

 # Project Work

+Hi,

-Hi, welcome to my GitHub.
+Welcome to my GitHub.
 Below are a few featured projects that demonstrate my skills in coding in these areas:
 * JavaScript
 * HTML
 * CSS